 You might have split your sides at The Play That Goes Wrong, A Comedy About A Bank Robbery, Magic Goes Wrong or many other of Mischief Theatre’s hilarious and disaster-filled comedies, but how much do you know about their history?

-Dave Hearn from Mischief has written an article for us full of things you probably never knew about the Olivier Award-winning Mischief gang!
+Last year, Dave Hearn from Mischief wrote an article for us packed with little tidbits you probably never knew about the Olivier Award-winning Mischief gang!

 1. Our main colours used to be yellow & black